SwitteeFranca2-0/TasKeeper/README.md

 # TasKeeper

 Taskeeper is a task management software cureently available as a console software.

 To view the Taskeeper website, please click [here](https://switteefranca2-0.github.io/)

 The Authors of this project are:

 - Franca Chigoziem Uvere
-- Precious Jacob Chiemeze
+- Precious Jacob Chiemezie
 - OlaTomiwa OluwaNifemi Atoro-Tywo

-## TasKeeper - *Console*
+## TasKeeper - _Console_

 The console is used to create tasks and view them at the moment.
 It basically a test of the software in view.
 The console makes use of a filestorage going by the name **tasks.json**.

 ### Usage

 The console is used in the terminal.
-To prevent any file errors, altering the *tasks.json* is discouraged unless you have technical kow-how on JSON files.
+To prevent any file errors, altering the _tasks.json_ is discouraged unless you have technical kow-how on JSON files.
 Any **task.json** file had contained on the system prior to the first use of this console is advised to be removed or renamed.
 It is also advisable to run the **console.py** script in the **Taskeeper directory** to prevent any File I/O errors.

-> Open the terminal and *cd* to the Taskeeper directory.
+> Open the terminal and _cd_ to the Taskeeper directory.

 > That is, on the terminal:

 `$ cd {path}/TasKeeper`

 > To run the script: